forkanbin14/Pro_jammer/README.md

 - **Deauthentication attack**
 - **BLE spam**
 - **Beacon spam**
-- **nRF24 mousejack**
+- **Pro mousejack**

 ***`If you have the capability to assist with these features, please feel free to create pull requests!`***

 -----

 ## 🚀 What Can You Do with This?
-This amazing jammer is built on the **ESP32** architecture integrated with **two NRF24** modules.
+This amazing jammer is built on the **ESP32** architecture integrated with **two Pro** modules.
 With its extraordinary capabilities, you can effectively disrupt signals across different technologies including:
 - **Bluetooth** 🔊
 - **BLE** 📱
 - **Drones** 🚁